fusion809/fusion809.github.io-old3/_posts/2016/12/OS/08-mint.md

 {% include Code/coder.html line1="do-release-upgrade" %}

-does not reliably upgrade between releases of Linux Mint (e.g., it may not reliably upgrade a Linux Mint 17.3 system to 18.1).
+does not reliably upgrade between releases of Linux Mint (e.g. it may not reliably upgrade a Linux Mint 17.3 system to 18.1).
 So this is one thing that may reduce this distribution's appeal to beginners.
 An upgrade guide for Linux Mint can be found [here][803].

 ### Closing remarks
 It is ideal for users that: